David L. Westling, Ed.D., UP Program director

 Hannah Summerlin, UP career development coordinator

 Hannah earned her bachelor's degree in communication sciences & disorders with a concentration in special education at Western Carolina University.
 She is pursuing her master's degree in communication sciences and disorders and is projected to graduate in spring 2015.
-As the UP graduate assistant, she primarily assists the UP career development coordinator, Cassie Coco, and works directly with the UP participants and their jobs here on campus.
-In addition, she manages the UP participants work cards, coordinates and observes the participants at work, supports UP participants, and communicates with participants to support employment goals.
+As the UP career development coordinator, Hannah works directly with the UP students and their jobs here on campus.
+In addition, she manages the UP students work cards, coordinates and observes the students at work, supports UP students, and communicates with students to support employment goals.

 Susan K. Buchanan, UP administrative support associate